techidaily/site-games-able/source/_posts/evaluating-the-benefits-of-switching-to-rtx-post-gtx-phase.md

  You'll be stuck with those old card models without the ray tracing to make games like this look great.
 If there's a shortcut to take for better graphics, there's no doubt big game companies will take it.

- Meanwhile,[the new Nvidia app is also focused](https://www.makeuseof.com/what-is-nvidia-app-improve-gaming-experience/) on RTX features like the[various DLSS technologies](https://www.makeuseof.com/what-is-nvidia-ai-powered-dlss-3-5/) .
+ Meanwhile,[the new Nvidia app is also focused](https://www.makeuseof.com/what-is-nvidia-app-improve-gaming-experience/) on RTX features like the [various DLSS technologies](https://www.makeuseof.com/what-is-nvidia-ai-powered-dlss-3-5/) .

 ![nvidia app image](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/02/nvidia-app-image.jpg)